Benefit #1: Getting More Hours In Your Day*

 Benefit #2: Finally Feeling In Control

 Life is difficult.
-This are the first words in the one of the best books ever written about delaying gratification and maturing as a adult, The Road Less Traveled, by M. Scott Peck, MD.
+These are the first words in one of the best books ever written about delaying gratification and maturing as an adult, The Road Less Traveled, by M. Scott Peck, MD.

 I’d paraphrase it this way – “Life’s a bitch and we spend most it looking for the damn remote.”
 Wouldn’t it be nice if there were a remote control device that could help us feel more in control of our often chaotic lives?

 When you’ve used Zen-Journal for about a month, you’ll become aware of the bigger picture.
 When you first get into Zen-Journal it seems easy, but you soon learn that, like most everything else in life, it’s not.
 In fact, it can be very difficult to adapt to your life.
 We’re used to another system; we miss the structure of a traditional planner.

 Zen-Journal is built on the philosophy that less is more.
 You get the decide what’s important and meaningful in your life, not some cube-dwelling dweeb in a big corporation who’s job it is to guide you into what’s important and necessary for your life.

 Zen-Journal is a tool that helps you have more control over your life.

 Benefit #3: A New Appreciation for Personal Prep Time

 Hand-in-hand with feeling more in control of your life is the personal nature of prep time.
 I’ve had numerous users tell me that when they learn about the mindfulness reviews and how to implement them over time, that their prep time takes on a new and more personal feeling.